+William McDonough,Designer, Architect, Innovator,

+Author
-William McDonough, Designer, Architect, Innovator, Author , Cradle to Cradle l love working on designing the future we want for our children and their children, and trying to work in accord with the laws of nature."

-You suggest that the term "sustainability" is often insufficient to encapsulate what we should be aiming to achieve as a global society.
+Cradle to Cradle

+l love working on designing the future we want for our children and their children, and trying to work in accord with the laws of nature."
+Con ver sa tions Executive Conversations You suggest that the term "sustainability" is often insufficient to encapsulate what we should be aiming to achieve as a global society.
 Why is that?
 The first globally referenced definition of sustainability (Brundtland Commission, 1972) had to do with meeting the current generation's needs while allowing future generations to meet their own needs.
 It's an evocative term derived from ancient wisdom and has inspired thousands of current policies and business programs.
 But sometimes the term loses much of its positive meaning when it is seen as minimal maintenance or even when it leads to people focused only on the economics of being efficiently less bad, trying to not do something - for example, looking for net-zero.
 Sustainability is a nice, accessible term but is often awkwardly defined in so many situations because, like politics, all sustainability is best recognized on a local level, even when it may be responding to perturbations caused by global behaviors, like climate change and supply chain disruptions.
 It can be most vividly described in detail by its effects on local ecosystems and the stories of people in a place.
-That's part of the issue, and that is why I focus on developing principled design tools that work anywhere at any scale and can be used by everyone to consider and execute net-positive activities.
+That's part of the issue, and that is why I focus on developing principled design tools that

+We have come to realize that what we thought was an energy problem is a materials problem since we use carbon as both a material and a fuel." work anywhere at any scale and can be used by everyone to consider and execute net-positive activities.
 These tools include books, Cradle to Cradle and The Upcycle, the circular economy and, now the circular carbon economy.
 We can continue to build on sustainability only if we build with it in mind and deed.
 I prefer to think of sustainability closer to its original description but with the potential for growth - intergenerational stewardship and growth of a living planet.
 Even as we reduce our fugitive carbon in the atmosphere, we want to be increasing our use and reuse of materials and energy.
 We have come to realize that what we thought was an energy problem is a materials problem since we use carbon as both a material and a fuel.
 We can return much of the carbon in the air to the biosphere as living carbon (nature-based solutions) or earth-bound as durable carbon.
 We need a positively defined system of use and reuse of growth cycles that goes beyond sustainability toward abundance that we can share.